Light

 angleand outer softness (exponent).

-[Material Attention]
+[Material Note]

 3. Practice: Diverse Lighting Configuration